score-json/json/TSF/trustable/no-json-faults/NJF-11.md

     Erikhu1: 1.0
 ---

-The service accepts leading and closing whitespaces.
+The service provided by nlohmann/json accepts leading and closing whitespaces.

-sab